meshramaditya/devops-docker-jenkins-k8s/README.md

 ## Docker Fundamentals

 - What problem does Docker solve?

-Docker solves the "works on my machine" problem by packaging an application along with all its dependencies into a container.
+-Docker solves the "works on my machine" problem by packaging an application along with all its dependencies into a container.
 This ensures the application runs consistently across development, testing, and production environments.

 - Difference between VM and Container?
   | Virtual Machine                        | Container                               |